Forest County, Wisconsin

 Forest County is a county in the U.S. state of Wisconsin.
 As of the 2020 census, the population was 9,179.
 Its county seat is Crandon.
 The Forest County Potawatomi Community and the Sokaogon Chippewa Community have reservations in Forest County.

+The county is considered a high-recreation retirement destination by the U.S. Department of Agriculture.

 History

 Forest County was created by the Wisconsin State Legislature in 1885 from portions of neighboring Langlade and Oconto counties.
 The county was named for the forests contained within its limits.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1046 sqmi, of which 1014 sqmi is land and 32 sqmi (3.1%) is water.
+The second highest elevation in the state of Wisconsin is Sugarbush hill which is in Forest County.